maxm-akins/cs1660-final-group1/README.md

 This repository contains the final project for CS1660, developed by Group 1.

+##### Our project is a cloud-based note-taking application that allows users to securely sign in, create and delete notes, and access them anytime.
+When users return, their notes will always be saved and ready.

-The project features a full-stack web application with a React frontend and a Python API backend, containerized using Docker.
+The project features a full-stack web application with a **React.js** frontend and a **FastAPI** backend, containerized using **Docker**.

-This project utilizes Google Cloud Platform (GCP) to fulfill the functionalities of the website.
+Google Cloud Platform (GCP) is employed to fulfill the functionalities of the website.
 The following GCP features are used:

 - **Firestore**: Used as the primary NoSQL database to store user information